Willi Krappen

 pagebee.de

-A non-technical owner says 'swap the hero photo and update opening hours to 8-18'.
-The orchestrator translates that into tool calls against the customer's own git repo, commits on a draft branch, renders a preview and waits for approval.
+Small businesses can't afford a developer for every opening-hour change or every new hero image, but they still need modern, fast websites.
+Pagebee solves that via chat: the owner writes 'swap the hero photo and update opening hours to 8-18', an orchestrator translates that into tool calls against the customer's own git repo, commits on a draft branch, renders a preview and waits for approval.
 Each customer has an isolated repo, plan-based safety rules and full revision history.
-A separate Claude-Code-driven pipeline scrapes a prospect's existing site and bootstraps a modern React clone for onboarding.
+For onboarding there is also a dedicated Claude Code pipeline: it reads a prospect's existing website and automatically builds a modern React version from it.
+Live as a multi-tenant SaaS at pagebee.de.

 From chat to deploy